namuol/react-seamstress/README.md

 It has many specific internal states (such as `busy`, `expanded`, etc.), each of which will need a different look & feel.

-Here's how a thoughtful author of `<Combobox>` would provide style hooks to users like so, using the tools React already gives us:
+Here's how the thoughtful author of `<Combobox>` would provide style hooks to users, using the tools React already gives us:

-(For the sake of simplicity, let's also pretend that the [style array syntax](https://github.com/reactjs/react-future/blob/fc5b7ac89effaea4c00143cb4d3bd3daa0f81f5d/04%20-%20Layout/04%20-%20Inline%20Styles.md#using-styles)) is a standard part of React)
+(**Note:** For the sake of simplicity, let's also pretend that the [style array syntax](https://github.com/reactjs/react-future/blob/fc5b7ac89effaea4c00143cb4d3bd3daa0f81f5d/04%20-%20Layout/04%20-%20Inline%20Styles.md#using-styles)) is a standard part of React)